 GitKraken Desktop Documentation

-The upgrade procedure is the same whether you are running GitKraken Self-Hosted on CentOS, Ubuntu, or RHEL7.
+The upgrade procedure is the same whether you’re running GitKraken Self-Hosted on CentOS, Ubuntu, or RHEL7.

 Upgrade Self-Hosted Server

-1. Go to the folder where the previous installation of GitKraken Self-Hosted resides
+1. Navigate to the folder where GitKraken Self-Hosted is installed (the folder with docker-compose.yml).

 sudo docker-compose down